ut-issl/c2a-aobc/README.md

 ## For general users
 ### How to make a project-specific repository

-- We recommend making a project-specific repository named `c2a-aobc-hoge-satellite`.
+- We recommend making a project-specific repository named `c2a-aobc-project-name`.
-- Users can refer to the `c2a-aobc/Example` directory to make a directory construction of `c2a-aobc-hoge-satellite`.
+- Users can refer to the `c2a-aobc/Examples` directory to make a directory construction of `c2a-aobc-project-name`.
-  - **NOTE** Please rewrite the `example` to your project name.
+  - **NOTE** Please change all words `example, EXAMPLE, or Example` in the files in this directory to suit your project name.
   ```
   - src-aobc (git submodule of c2a-aobc with rename)
     - We recommend to use a released version of c2a-aobc.